SizoDevelops/Blogger/README.md

 **Commands**
 ------------

-The Blogger extension provides the following command:
+The Markdown To JSON extension provides the following command:

 *   `markdownToJson`: Converts the active Markdown file to JSON data and creates a new JSON file

 **Settings**
 ------------

-The Blogger extension does not have any specific settings.
+The Markdown To JSON extension does not have any specific settings.
 However, you can configure the extension's behavior by modifying the VS Code settings.

 **Troubleshooting**
 -----------------

-If you encounter any issues with the Blogger extension, please refer to the following troubleshooting steps:
+If you encounter any issues with the Markdown To JSON extension, please refer to the following troubleshooting steps:

 *   Check the VS Code console for any error messages
 *   Verify that the Markdown file is correctly formatted